Fabián Ruiz: International career

-In June 2024, Ruiz was named in Spain's squad for UEFA Euro 2024 in Germany.
+In June 2024, Fabián was named in Spain's squad for UEFA Euro 2024 in Germany.
 In the team's opening match of the tournament, he scored Spain's second goal as they beat Croatia 3–0 at Berlin's Olympiastadion.
 Fabián played as a starter during the rest of the tournament helping Spain win their fourth European championship.

+On 25 May 2026, Fabián was selected in Spain's squad for the 2026 FIFA World Cup.
+He scored his first World Cup goal, opening the scoring in a 2–1 victory over Belgium in the quarter-finals.
+He earned his 50th cap for Spain in the 1–0 extra-time victory over Argentina in the World Cup final, remaining unbeaten in all his appearances for the national team.

 Style of play

 A left-footed central midfielder, Fabián is known for his vision, passing, ball control and dribbling skills, as well as his tactical versatility, and can play in a number of formations, such as 4–4–2, 4–3–3, and 4–2–3–1.
 He can also play as a defensive midfielder or an attacking midfielder.